The Clover High School boys’ tennis team has set the tone for the new season with impressive wins, much to the delight of head coach Phil Wingard.

 Garrett Smith won a close match, moving up to No. 4 singles, besting Justin Fulcomer 6-1, 3-6, 10-4.

-Holden McGill made it a complete sweep of singles play, defeating Christian Bailey convincingly by scores of 6-1, 6-0.
+Holden McGill made it a complete sweep of singles play, defeating Christian Bailey 6-1, 6-0.

-Playing No. 1 doubles, White and Smith defeated the Forestview twosome of Brandon and Justin Fulcomer, 8-3.
+Playing No. 1 doubles, White and Smith defeated the Forestview pair of Brandon and Justin Fulcomer, 8-3.

-Moving up from the jayvee team at No. 2 doubles, Andy Brom and Cameron Scobie defeated Maney and Conner in an 8-7 nail-biter.
+Moving up from the junior varsity team at No. 2 doubles, Andy Brom and Cameron Scobie defeated Maney and Conner 8-7.

 Closing out the match for the Blue Eagles at No. 3 doubles, Jay Roland and Karlson Pounders defeated Forestview’s Bailey and Jake Long, 8-3.

-The next action for the CHS boys’ tennis team is scheduled to be at 5 p.m.
+The next action for the Clover boys’ tennis team will be 5 p.m.
 Thursday at home against Rock Hill.